clabe45/shulkr/README.md

 ### `--mappings`

 By default, Minecraft's bytecode is deobfuscated using [yarn's] mappings.
 You can also use `--mappings mojang` to use Mojang's official mappings.
-Yarn merges the client and server sources into one directory, which Shulkr currently does not support for Mojang's mappings.

 If left unspecified, the mappings used to generate the previous commit are detected.